 If you click on "Others", you can see all the translators who previously worked on your jobs and add them to your "Preferred" list simply by clicking the "Add to preferred list" button.

 Please note that if a translator is qualified in more than one level or language pair, you can add them by individual language pair and/or level.
-In the example above, Translator #3617 would be in our preferred list for Standard level English>German jobs, but not for Pro/Business level jobs.
+In the example above, Translator #3617 would be in our preferred list for Standard level English>German jobs, but not for Pro/Advanced level jobs.

 I have added my preferred translators!
 How do I give them priority to my jobs?